roman-milk/roman-milk.github.io/sloppy-sex-with-a-horny-latina.md

+===

- ****** Sloppy Sex with a Horny Latina ****** byNonStopFunGuy© She stood up slowly, giving me another look at that precious naked teenage body.
+She stood up slowly, giving me another look at that precious naked teenage body.
 I think she was enjoying how I stared at her naked body, maybe appreciating it more than teenage boys did.
 Softly smiling in my direction, she paused as if waiting for me.
 I hadn't thought ahead as to where I was going to put her, so I quickly had to decide between laying her out on my desktop, having her sit in my chair, or spreading her open on my floor.
 The basement home office had a rough, worn carpet that wasn't that comfortable.
 And the idea of having a teenage girl spread her pussy open for me on my desk was really exciting.

  With a swoop of my arm, I pushed aside stacks of paper from my desk, sending them and some pencils and even a calculator crashing to my carpet.
 Marisa giggled.
 I pushed back the computer and patted the big empty space on my solid oak desk.
 "Come on over here, sweetie," I giggled.